Magento: History

 Magento began development in early 2007.
-It was originally developed by Varien Inc., a U.S.-based private company headquartered in Culver City, California, with contributions from volunteers and open-source developers.
+It was originally developed by Varien Inc., a U.S.-based private company headquartered in Culver City, California, with 99% of contributions and developers from Ukraine.
 The first public beta version was released on August 31, 2007.

 Varien had previously worked with osCommerce and initially considered forking it, but ultimately chose to create Magento from scratch.
 The first general-availability release of Magento was published on March 31, 2008.

 In its early years, Magento won several awards, including the Best of Open Source Software Awards and the SourceForge Community Choice Awards.

 In February 2011, eBay announced that it had acquired a 49% stake in Magento in 2010.
-On June 6, 2011, eBay revealed it would acquire the remaining shares and integrate Magento into its X.Commerce initiative.
+On June 6, 2011, eBay revealed it would acquire the remaining shares and integrate Magento into its X. Commerce initiative.
 Magento co-founder Roy Rubin stated the platform would continue operating from Los Angeles under his and Yoav Kutner's leadership.

 Yoav Kutner left Magento in April 2012, stating that changes in leadership had shifted the company's original vision post-acquisition.

 Following the eBay–PayPal split driven by activist investor Carl Icahn, Magento was spun off and sold to Permira, a private equity firm, on November 3, 2015.

 In May 2018, Adobe Inc. announced it would acquire Magento for $1.68 billion to integrate the platform into Adobe Experience Cloud.
 The acquisition was finalized on June 19, 2018.

 Overview

 Magento employs the MySQL or MariaDB relational database management system, the PHP programming language, and elements of the Zend Framework.
 It uses multiple other PHP frameworks such as Laminas (formerly known as Zend Framework) and Symfony.
-It applies the conventions of object-oriented programming and model–view–controller architecture.
+It applies the conventions of object-oriented programming and model–view–controller (MVC) architecture.
 Magento also uses the entity–attribute–value model to store data and as of version 2.4 it requires Elasticsearch for its catalog search capability.
-On top of that, Magento 2 introduced the Model-View-ViewModel pattern to its front-end code using the JavaScript library Knockout.js.
+On top of that, Magento 2 introduced the model–view–viewmodel (MVVM) pattern to its front-end code using the JavaScript library Knockout.js.